 To split or not to split, that is the question.
 The term "split king-sized bed" means a bed set sold in halves that fit together to make a king bed.
 Split king may refer to the mattress, the foundation, or both; in any case, it makes the bed far more manageable when it comes to fitting it through doorways and around corners.

 A split king-sized mattress is actually two mattresses paired together.
 Two twin XL mattresses equal one split king.
-Together, the split king measures 76 inches wide, 80 inches long, or the same as a regular king-sized mattress.
+Together, the split king measures 76 inches wide and 80 inches long, or the same as a regular king-size mattress.
 Moving two smaller mattresses is a bit easier for most people than moving one large, unwieldy king mattress, especially when dealing with stairs or narrow hallways or turns.
-If the bed is not an adjustable variety, a king-sized sheet set can be used to cover both mattresses at once, giving the appearance of a regular king-sized mattress.
+If the bed is not an adjustable variety, a king-size sheet set can be used to cover both mattresses at once, giving the appearance of a regular king-size mattress.
 Twin XL sheets can also be used.

 Some retailers also carry half-split king sheets, specially shaped to accommodate adjustable beds.
 The bottom half of each fitted sheet looks like a standard king sheet, while the top portion looks like two twin sheets.
 This way, an adjustable bed can move up and down on either side without the sheet popping off.

 Does a split king-size bed need a base?